-• Interns may only be absent from their internships in order to take I.B. exams.
+- Participating students may only be absent from their explorations in order to take I.B. exams.
 All other absences for any reason, to include illness, must be made up.
-If an intern fails to report an absence to his/her on-site supervisor and faculty adviser before the work day has begun, this privilege will be revoked and he/she will return to class and finish the school year.

-• Interns must sign an attendance sheet held by their internship supervisor upon arrival and just prior to leaving each day.

-• Each intern will have a faculty member assigned as his or her internship faculty adviser, who will guide the student and receive his or her written log and concluding paper.
-The faculty adviser will also verify one's participation through frequent communication with one's onsite internship supervisor and periodic onsite visits.
+If a participating student fails to report an absence to his/her on-site supervisor and faculty adviser before the work day has begun, this privilege will be revoked and he/she will return to class and finish the school year. - Participating students must complete an attendance sheet held by their exploration supervisor upon arrival and just prior to leaving each day. - Each participating student will have a faculty member assigned as his or her exploration faculty adviser, who will guide the student and receive his or her written log and concluding paper.
+The faculty adviser will also verify one's participation through frequent communication with one's onsite exploration supervisor and periodic onsite visits.